Ariel-ML: Computing Parallelization with Embedded Rust for Neural Networks on Heterogeneous Multi-core Microcontrollers: Experimental Results

 {\bf Methodology --} We compare the performance of {\bf Ariel-ML} on heterogeneous hardware against the closest related work to our knowledge.
-Namely: {\bf RIOT-ML}, which is based on a tinyML pipeline combining uTVM and RIOT, implemented in C. We also compare with a hybrid variant we designed and implemented based on a tinyML pipeline integrating IREE in RIOT, which we call thereafter {\bf RIOT+IREE}.
-The rationale is that we are then in a better position to gauge the impact of uTVM {\it versus} IREE for the tinyML pipeline, C {\it versus} Rust for embedded code, and single- {\it versus} muti-core for the OS scheduler that is leveraged.
+Namely: {\bf RIOT-ML}, which is based on a \ac{TinyML} pipeline combining microTVM and RIOT, implemented in C. We also compare with a hybrid variant we designed and implemented based on a \ac{TinyML} pipeline integrating IREE in RIOT, which we call thereafter {\bf RIOT+IREE}.
+The rationale is that we are then in a better position to gauge the impact of microTVM {\it versus} IREE for the \ac{TinyML} pipeline, C {\it versus} Rust for embedded code, and single- {\it versus} multi-core for the OS scheduler that is leveraged.

+{\bf Experimental Configurations --} For each \ac{MCU}, the core clock frequency was configured to the highest supported value.
+All programs were compiled with optimization level \emph{O2}.
+Computational latency was measured by inserting a timer at the beginning of model inference.
+Each model was benchmarked over ten runs, and the average latency is reported.

-{\bf Model Selection --} We selected a pre-trained and quantized LeNet-5 model \cite{lecun2002gradient}, designed for typical handwritten digit recognition tasks.
-The model’s weights and activations are quantized to 8-bit integers, while the input and output tensors remain in IEEE 754 single-precision floating-point format.
-While for paper limited space reasons we hereafter only present measurements for LeNet-5, note that Ariel-ML supports a wide variety of models \footnote{see model zoo in \url{https://github.com/TinyPART/RIOT-ML/tree/main/model_zoo}}.
+{\bf Model Selection --} We selected pre-trained and quantized LeNet-5 \cite{lecun2002gradient} and MCUNet \cite{mcunet-v2} models, designed for typical handwritten digit recognition and visual wake word tasks, respectively.
+The models' weights and activations are quantized to 8-bit integers, while the input and output tensors remain in IEEE 754 single-precision floating-point format.
+While for paper limited space reasons we hereafter only present measurements for LeNet-5 and MCUNet, note that Ariel-ML supports a wide variety of models.
+Please check the supported model zoo at \url{https://github.com/TinyPART/RIOT-ML/tree/main/model_zoo}.

 { \bf Impact of IREE Integration --} As shown in \cref{tbl:latency}, integrating IREE significantly accelerates model inference.
 Compared to RIOT-ML, execution times are consistently shorter, regardless of whether the underlying operating environment is C-based RIOT or Rust-based Ariel OS.
 This improvement comes from two key factors.
-First, IREE employs more advanced model optimization techniques and a more modern lowering pipeline compared to uTVM.
+First, IREE employs more advanced model optimization techniques and a more modern lowering pipeline compared to microTVM.
 Second, IREE’s embedded LLVM backend enables additional target-specific optimizations during operator code generation, provided that the build system supplies sufficient information about the target \ac{MCU}.
-These characteristics make IREE particularly suitable for time-sensitive applications in IoT systems.
+These characteristics make IREE particularly suitable for time-sensitive applications in \ac{IoT} systems.